kbelgadi/katacoda-scenarios/hello-world/step4.md

 `kubectl -n k8s-demo get deployments`{{execute}}

+Notice that the Deployment resource is labeled with the same label as the service (to make the service/pod wiring possible).

 List existing pods in your namespace:

 `kubectl -n k8s-demo get pods`{{execute}}

 The pod is still in the state `creating`.
 Execute the above command until the deployment is ready.

+Display the IP address of the backend pod:

+`kubectl -n k8s-demo describe service demo-app-svc | grep -i endpoints`{{execute}}

+The service endpoints are binded to the Pod IP.